-This option explores the rise of the Japanese economy and its subsequent problems, looking at some of the controversies and contrasting approaches which have framed our understanding.
-A perspective of comparative capitalism will be adopted.
+This option explores the postwar rise of the Japanese economy, its subsequent problems, and recent digital and green transitions.
+On the way we will look at some of the controversies and contrasting approaches which have framed our understanding of the Japanese economy, adopting a perspective of comparative capitalism will be adopted.
 Readings will be available in the Bodleian Japanese Library.